-Notice it is a night cream which makes it a little on the heavy side.
+Notice that I said that it is a night cream which means it is a little on the heavy side.
 This is a positive thing, in my opinion, unless you are trying to put make-up on right after.
 While teaching skincare professionally, I ALWAYS said to cleanse/moisturize twice a day…but I’m going to be honest with you – I only do it at night.

 Nighttime is the most important time anyway and I have found that if I do a good cleanse/moisturize at night I can just put on a moisturizing BB cream as my foundation in the morning and I am good to go.
 Now, if you have a really hard time with breakouts, you might still be better off with morning and night routines.